 Developed/developing areas consist of areas of existing non-rural development in Park County, as well as areas that are expected to develop in the future.
-Generally, developed/developing areas are located closer in proximity to cities, towns, and infrastructure and services like domestic water, energy transmission lines, paved roads, and emergency services.
+Generally, developed/developing areas are located close to cities, towns, and infrastructure and services like central water and central sewer service, energy transmission lines, paved roads, and emergency services.
 These areas are intended to be the primary locations for accommodating the future growth of residences and businesses in unincorporated areas.

-Developed/developing areas are also the areas best suited to address the need for a variety of housing options and price points.
-Some of these areas may over time be appropriate for annexation into incorporated communities like Cody, Powell, Meeteetse, and Frannie.
+Developed/developing areas are also the areas best suited to address the need for a variety of housing options.
+Some of these areas are or will be appropriate for annexation into incorporated communities like Cody, Powell, and Meeteetse.
+Developing areas around Frannie have not been identified but may be in the future.

-The Future Land Use Map includes four categories of developed/ developing areas:
+The Future Land Use Map includes four categories of developed/ developing areas alongside a boundary for Coordinated Planning Areas: